orbeon/orbeon-forms-doc/Form-Builder-~-Database-Services.md

 ## Overview

-Database services allow you to use data stored in a relational database, in your own table, for instance to dynamically populate a dropdown or other selection control, or to pre-populate fields based on a value entered by users.
+By using *database services*, you can use data stored in any table of a relational database, for instance to dynamically populate a dropdown, or to pre-populate fields based on a value entered by users.

 ## Populating a dropdown